MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/oem-release-notes-mdcv2.md

 ---

-# Azure Modular Data Center v2 2309 OEM release notes
+# Azure Stack Hub DC (Preview) 2309 OEM release notes

-This article contains release and version information for Azure Modular Data Center v2.
+This article contains release and version information for Azure Stack Hub DC (Preview).

 ## Overview

-This document describes the contents of Azure Modular Data Center v2 first party updates for firmware and drivers.
-This update includes improvements and fixes for the latest release of Azure Modular Data Center v2.
+This document describes the contents of Azure Stack Hub DC (Preview) first party updates for firmware and drivers.
+This update includes improvements and fixes for the latest release of Azure Stack Hub DC (Preview).
 Below are the download links:

 * https://aka.ms/azshwpackage
 * https://aka.ms/azshwmanifest